 - Learn how to implement a crisis communication plan at the time of the disaster event

 Lesson 9: Coordination Between External Agencies and the Private Sector

-- Review COOP program metrics basics, COOP metrics requirements, and COOP metrics implementation
+- Become familiar with COOP program metrics basics, COOP metrics requirements, and COOP metrics implementation

-- Review how to develop and use metrics to measure and present COOP program performance and effectiveness
+- Learn how to develop and use metrics to measure and present COOP program performance and effectiveness

 - Prepare for the Public Sector Examination by reviewing each of the 10 COOP approach subject areas

 This course will be held in-person and the exam will be online, at leisure.
 A computer is required for this course in order for you to take the exam.
 The system requirements will be sent to you via email together with information about how to access the course materials prior to the start of the course.

 For courses held online:

 All online courses are held via Zoom and a computer is required for this course.
 The system requirements will be sent to you via email together with information about how to access the course materials prior to the start of the course.
 You will also be provided with instructions for how to take the exam online, at leisure following the course.